What would the Haunted Mansion be without a Ghost Host?

 1. Hermione (but not Emma Watson)

-Unlike her Wizarding World co-stars who've mostly gravitated toward smaller-scale films post-Potter, Emma Watson's star is still on the rise (up to and including her starring role in Disney's Beauty and the Beast).
-Though she's present – along with co-stars Daniel Radcliffe and Rupert Grint – in Universal's Harry Potter and the Forbidden Journey, Watson was the first star to become suspiciously absent from Universal's Wizarding World follow-ups.
+Unlike her Wizarding World co-stars who've mostly gravitated toward smaller-scale projects post-Potter, Emma Watson's star is still on the rise (up to and including her starring role in Disney's Beauty and the Beast).
+Though she's present – along with co-stars Daniel Radcliffe (Harry) and Rupert Grint (Ron) – in Universal's Hogsmeade land and its Forbidden Journey attraction, Watson was the first star to become suspiciously absent from the Wizarding World follow-ups in Diagon Alley.

 Since 1995, Disneyland's Modern Marvel: Indiana Jones Adventure has been one of the most mysterious and sought-after dark rides on Earth.
 A thrilling, off-road rally through the cursed Temple of the Forbidden Eye, the attraction's brilliant original story centers on a foreboding, ancient lost god called Mara.
 Ancient legends tell of the ancient gifts of Mara – timeless youth, earthly riches, or future sight – bestowed upon any who enter the Chamber of Destiny and successfully avoid the god's ancient, rotting gaze.